PactInteractive/image-downloader/README.md

 Change Log
 ==========
+## 3.0.6
+- Allow forward and back slashes in subfolder and file paths

 ## 3.0.5
 - Fixed an issue with previewing images in Instagram (and other websites).
 Requires additional permissions to treat image requests as if they're coming directly from Instagram, not from the extension.